takehiro177/mlops-onpremises-slim/README.md

     └───postgres
 '''

-Thank you for reading it
+Thank you for reading my work!